peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

-True if a number can have the given Exponent property under this precision context; otherwise, false.
+True if a number can have the given Exponent property under this arithmetic context; otherwise, false.
 If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.

 <b>Exceptions:</b>